ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 Hi everyone!
 ForsakenIdol here.
 I'm a Warframe player over a thousand Eidolon hunts, and 6x3 experience in all formats - solo, duos, trios, and full squads.
 I've played all of the possible roles in an Eidolon hunting squad; I've hosted squads, and ran as either shields or lure handler.
 I've ran 6x3 hunts with various different frames: Volt, Jade, Wisp, and Trinity, and while I'm not a speedrunner, it's pretty safe to say that I have a decent amount of experience with fast, semi-meta Eidolon hunting.

-I'll provide some common acronyms that are used within the Eidolon hunting community, as well as those that I use when hunting with my duo.
+I'll share some common acronyms that are used within the Eidolon hunting community, as well as those that I use when hunting with my duo (you might see some of these in the in-game chat in the footage).

 - 6x3: When you complete a full hunt, i.e. a full capture of all 3 available Eidolons in a given play session and extract, this is called a 1x3 - 1 play session where 3 Eidolons are captured.
 When you complete 6 of these play sessions in a row (capturing 18 eidolons in a single 50-minute night cycle), this is called a 6x3.